Food Allergy ELISA IgG Tests Fall Short for Diagnosis

 Over the past 15 years, the use of IgG testing to determine food allergies has been met with controversy.
 There is good reason for this.
-Research now proves that IgG testing offers little in the way of concrete diagnostic accuracy for food allergies and food sensitivities.
+Research now shows that IgG testing offers little in the way of concrete diagnostic accuracy for food allergies and food sensitivities.

 Today, numerous clinical practices regularly diagnose food allergies using IgG testing offered by diagnostic labs under a variety of trademarks.
 Recently drugstore pharmacies have joined the fray, offering in-store blood draws with follow-up test results.

 IgG stands for Immunoglobulin G – an antibody protein produced by the immune system’s B-cells.
 Food allergies are typically diagnosed with the presence of IgE antibodies, but IgG’s link to food intolerance or weak allergies has yet to be scientifically established.

 While a few small studies have shown a possible correlation between self-reported food allergy and IgG testing with ELISA, most of the food allergy societies such as the European Academy of Allergy and Clinical Immunology and the American Academy of Allergy, Asthma and Immunology (AAAAI) have resoundingly rejected the accuracy of IgG testing to confirm a food intolerance.

 These agencies have surveyed the evidence, and found that positive IgG results can just as easily indicate a food that has been eaten regularly as much as it might indicate a food intolerance.
 But the evidence either way has been weak.
 Until now.